Tennessee State Chapter

 Joel currently serves the LEDA organization as a Steering Committee member, LEDA Instructor, and as the LEDA Tennessee State Chapter President.
 The goal of the chapter is to be a resource for Tennessee Public Safety agencies and to assist in promoting and training departments throughout the state of Tennessee in the standards set by the LEDA National organization.

-Sergeant Tyler Morton
+Sergeant Tyler Morten

 LEDA Tennessee State Chapter Vice President